arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 software will do).
 Conceptually, it's not that different from verifying a handwritten signature.

+DKIM and SPF already exist and are useful, but limited.
+All both do is verify that an email which claims to be from `amazon.com` is really from `amazon.com`.
+If I send an email from `mail.amazon-account-security.com` or `amazonn.com` then it just verifies that it was sent from that domain, not that it was sent from the organisation Amazon.

-DKIM and SPF already exist, which are useful but limited.
-All both do is verify that an email which claims to be from paypal.com is really from paypal.com.
-I can still send emails from paypal.haxx0r.ru, and it lacks the ability to show warnings such as "this email wasn't signed, do you want to trust it?" and "this signature isn't recognized, yikes!"
+What I am proposing is subtly different.
+In my (utopian) future every serious organisation will sign their email with PGP (just like every serious organisation uses https).
+Then every time I get an email which claims to be from Amazon I can see it’s either not signed, or not signed by a key I know.
+If adoption is broad enough we can start showing warnings such as "this email wasn't signed, do you want to trust it?" and "this signature isn't recognized, yikes!"

 There's also S/MIME, which has better client support and which works more or less the same as HTTPS: you get a certificate from the Certificate Authority